top of page

 1:30pm to 3:00pm

-Workshops - Concurrent Session 2
+Concurrent Session 2 - Workshops

-This interactive workshop will discuss case how trade and investment agreements can restrict regulation that affects public health, including regulation of tobacco, environmental pollution and reduction of carbon emissions, and how social movements can influence governments to reduce such restrictions to ensure that governments can regulate to address changing health and environmental needs.
+About: This interactive workshop will discuss case how trade and investment agreements can restrict regulation that affects public health, including regulation of tobacco, environmental pollution and reduction of carbon emissions, and how social movements can influence governments to reduce such restrictions to ensure that governments can regulate to address changing health and environmental needs.

 Target Audience: Public health academics, practitioners and advocates interested in advancing and implementing knowledge on the role of finance and financialisation in shaping human health and health equity, and those more generally interested in learning more about this emerging area of research.

-Understanding what financialisation is; Understanding how financialisation drives human health and health equity; State of the research, particularly in relation to the evolution of actors and practices; Networking with others who are interested and engaged to advance research and action.
+Learning Outcomes: Understanding what financialisation is; Understanding how financialisation drives human health and health equity; State of the research, particularly in relation to the evolution of actors and practices; Networking with others who are interested and engaged to advance research and action.

 About: Join us in an exciting session dedicated to exploring the relationships between financialisation, human health, and health equity.
 As financialisation increasingly permeates global economic systems, understanding the network of stakeholders and mechanisms behind its expansion is essential.
 This workshop will open with an introduction to key actors and processes driving financialisation and their implications for health outcomes.
 This will be followed by a more detailed exploration of specific trajectories and practices.
 This workshop will foster collaborative engagement and participatory dialogue.
 Participants will have the opportunity to engage in scholarly discourse, cultivate interdisciplinary networks, and support the advancement of a research agenda on financialisation and health equity.